shawnthompson/aaact-aatia.github.io/content/newsletters/en/mai-2025-aaact-now-for-accessibility.md

 ## Upcoming Accessibility Training

-AAACT, in partnership with the Office of Public Service Accessibility (OPSA) are excited to invite you to an informative session about the GC Workplace Accessibility Passport.
+AAACT, in partnership with the Office of Public Service Accessibility, is excited to invite you to an informative session about the GC Workplace Accessibility Passport.
 The Passport fosters collaboration between employees and their managers to address and overcome workplace barriers effectively.

 Why Attend?